ghausmann/two_parameter_perturbation/Examples/Small open economy model/Fifth perturbation codes/Pac/readme.txt

+These codes replicate results from Appendix D.3 (SOE model) using Levintal's toolkit.
+The auxiliary model uses PAC.

 The 8 current codes in this folder are:

 prepare_model_soe_pac.m: script, performs the pre-processing of the SOE model (auxiliary model is PAC).